 Call For A FREE DUI Consultation: (805) 727-4627

 At Lessem, Newstat & Tooson, LLP, we are dedicated to helping our clients avoid criminal convictions.
-If you were arrested for driving under the influence of alcohol or drugs, you can face numerous consequences aside from traditional criminal penalties - including incarceration, fines, and probation - that threaten your personal and professional future.
+If you were arrested for driving under the influence of alcohol or drugs, you can face numerous consequences aside from traditional criminal penalties that threaten your personal and professional future, including:

 In addition to criminal penalties, you may also be required to complete a DUI education program.
 DUI schools may be court ordered, or they may be a condition you must handle in order to regain your driving privileges.
 DUI schools are designed to prevent individuals convicted of DUI from committing subsequent offenses.